kaikoh95/heroesAndVillains/README.md

 # heroesAndVillains
 Simple 2d click game written in Java

+(This game is created for the purpose of University of Canterbury SENG201's assignment and is not meant to be monetized.
+Credits are attributed to the respective websites and authors that have created/illustrated them.)

 Created by: Blue and Kai

 To build the file, all files in src need to be set as source file